 Clyde Green’s widow, Madge, continued to own the home until 1969, at which time it was purchased by John Donald Riggin Jr. (1942-1995).
 Riggin was a firefighter with the Indianapolis Fire Department for 28 years.
 Riggin lived on the west side of the property and rented the other side, first to David and Beverly Stanton and later to Larry W. Nay.

 In 1997, the property was transferred to Robert T. Kelsey II.
 During the years of his ownership, the garage was listed in the February 8, 2003, issue of The Indianapolis Star as being slated for demolition.
 Kelsey owned the property until 2003, when it was quitclaim deeded to his ex-wife, Lucille A. Jakad Kelsey, who sold it two months later to Jack L. Whitaker (1929-2006) and Cynthia S. Whitaker.
 Jack Whitaker worked for Hubler Chevrolet for 30 years.

 With its recent purchase and ongoing renovations, the property at 1037-1039 East Tabor Street is now entering a new chapter in its 102-year life.
-HistoricIndianapolis.com commends your brother and you for making an investment in an older neighborhood.
+All of us at HistoricIndianapolis.com commend you and your brother for making an investment in an older neighborhood.